Curriculum & Instruction

 - Professional learning that focuses on content and impactful practices in instruction and assessment.

-- Intensive instruction to support diverse learners through the following programs: English Learners, Bilingual Instruction, Reading Intervention Support, 3-8 Gifted, Title I Tutoring After School and Summer School.
+- Intensive instruction to support diverse learners through the following programs: English Learners, Bilingual Instruction, Reading Intervention Support, and Summer Success.

 - Curriculum embedded instructional technology and mobile learning to support learners as they acquire the important skills of communicating clearly to a variety of audiences, collaborating with others, and persevering with challenging work.